 We have just gone through an exhausting election, filled with hostility, hatred and personal attacks, and while half the country is upset and disappointed that they lost, the other half understands that it could have gone the other way, and that they might now be the ones feeling upset and disappointed.

 How, then, do we talk to each other about difficult and dangerous issues, ones that we feel most strongly about and are prepared to argue passionately over?
 How do we exercise our responsibility as citizens without losing what we’ve learned as conflict resolvers?
 How do we advocate for what we believe in without becoming biased and adversarial?
 What is an interest-based form of political discourse?
 What skills do we require for democracy to work?
 How do we design, organize and facilitate dialogues over political issues?
 How do we conduct meaningful discussions of highly contentious, values-based topics without degenerating into pointless diatribes?
 What are the limits of collaboration in political conflict?
 How do we respond democratically and humanely to authoritarian and inhumane actions?
 How do we build trust between adversaries in difficult circumstances where time is limited, history is long, and positions have hardened?
 And how can we “be the change” we want to see in the world, socially, personally, politically and professionally?
 For a set of PowerPoint slides on the topic, click here.
-For a YouTube video of a talk given to Mediators Beyond Borders Los Angeles Chapter, click here.
+For a YouTube video of a plenary speech given to the Southern California Mediation Association, click here.

 Co-parenting and Mediation (2017)

 Two short interviews conducted by coParenter.org on the conflicts experienced by parents in co-parenting children after divorce or separation, together with a number of ideas, suggestions, techniques, and methods of resolution.

 The Future of Mediation (2013)